-An emotionally healthy childhood can’t be idiosyncratic, dependent on a particular environment, or come down to good luck.
+An emotionally healthy childhood can’t be particular.
+It can’t be dependent on one kind of environment.
+It can’t, we hope, just come down to good luck.
 There are distinct themes to identify.
-With optimal development in mind we can start to form a map.
-From there, we can see with greater clarity where we are taking a left turn, what we have to be grateful for, and where we feel our greatest shame.
-At a societal level, this map might serve as general direction toward what there is to achieve in order to create a more emotionally stable and therefore slightly saner world.
+With the best possible outcome in mind we can start to form a map of what an emotionally healthy childhood looks like.
+Using that map, it becomes more obvious where we are taking a left turn.
+We see where we can express more gratitude.
+We see what causes us to feel our greatest shame.
+At a societal level, this is how our definitions of success start to form.
+We can see what there is to achieve in order to create a more emotionally stable and therefore slightly saner world.

 An emotionally healthy childhood could give us the following:

 A lifelong advocate.
 Someone will put themselves profoundly at our service.
 If as adults we have even a measure of mental health, it is undoubtedly because, when we were small and dependent, there was a person (to whom we essentially owe our lives) who pushed their needs aside for a time to focus wholly on our own.
 They understood our babble and heard us into speech; they gave us their best guesses on treatment when we were sick; they calmed our fears, consoled us in our insecurities, and protected us from harm.
 They provided a protective barrier from the chaos of the world, showing us just enough of it—carving up our experiences for us in manageable pieces.
 Without thanks or sympathy, they didn’t expect us to ask how their day went or how well they slept.
 They catered to our needs, so that we would later on be able to submit to the rigors and slights of daily life.
 This lop-sided relationship was temporary, but by modeling with consistency, made certain our ability to form a healthy one.